swhitty/swift-timeout/README.md

 > Note: When the timeout expires the task executing the closure is cancelled and `TimeoutError` is thrown.

-An overload includes the `Timeout` object that allows the body to cancel or move the expiration if required:
+An overload includes a `Timeout` object allowing the body to cancel or move the expiration where required:

 ```swift
 try await withThrowingTimeout(seconds: 1.0) { timeout in